 Upon completion of the program all clients/residents are considered alumni, and like the founders, are expected to remain involved and to “pay it forward” for the next person in-need.

-Our team of case managers and reentry coaches assist clients with achieving self-sufficiency.
+Our reentry coaches assist clients with achieving self-sufficiency.
 Our coaches are all formerly incarcerated, many are still "on paper" (parole/probation), and they have all personally navigated the many barriers someone faces when they come home.
 Now they assist others with this same journey.

 Together, our team assists clients with connecting to education, employment, healthcare, technology life skills education, public benefits, and long term housing.
 Through local partners, we connect clients to mental and physical health care, and support with managing substance abuse.
 We also engage clients in regular social events and promote community/civic engagement.